-- 2.2.16.1 Departments shall implement host-based Data Loss Prevention (DLP) to reduce the risk of data breach related to sensitive information. - 2.2.16.2 Departments shall deploy encryption software on mobile devices containing sensitive.
-See Section 9.2.19 Encryption for additional guidance.
+2.2.16.1 Departments and/or contractors shall implement Data Loss Prevention (DLP) methods to reduce the risk of data breach related to sensitive information.

+2.2.16.2 Departments and/or contractors shall deploy encryption software on mobile devices containing sensitive data.